 All supply and service pipes shall have a minimum inside diameter of one inch for all new installations.
 Supply and service pipe material shall be type "K" copper or 200 psi plastic blue pipe with wire tracing in accordance with the state construction code.
-The Department of Public Services shall approve all fittings and connections underground.
-The Department of Public Services shall determine supply and service pipes of larger size.
+The water-department-Department of Public Services shall approve all fittings and connections underground.
+The water-department of Public Services shall determine supply and service pipes of larger size.